thorpej/Electronics/Tube_Audio/Helper_Circuits/EFB_Cathode_Regulator/README.md

 here.
 If you want to skip the current sensing capability, you need to install a wire jumper in lieu of the 10R resistor.
 Any decent quality LM337 should work fine.
 The TI and ST versions are great.
 I have a bag of Fairchild parts that work perfectly well.

+## Acknowledgements

+EFB(tm) and Enhanced Fixed Bias(tm) are trademarks of D Gillespie Designs, and are used with permission.
+Circuit is copyright D Gillespie Designs, and is used with permission.

 Please let me know if you find this useful.
 And many thanks to David Gillespie for sharing this circuit with the tube audio community.
 Check out his work at [Tronola](http://www.tronola.com/html/dave_s_lab.html).